 - Doesn’t support YouTube or Google apps

-Considered Samsung’s answer to the iPad Pro 10.5, the Galaxy Tab S4 is a solid option if you’re more familiar with the Android operating system.
-It comes with an S Pen, and a mode that transforms the display into a desktop-like interface.
-However, according to some reviews, the touchscreen can be unresponsive, and the keyboard (sold separately) has a non-intuitive design.
-With long battery life and a 10.5-inch screen, the Galaxy Tab S4 is best suited for users who want basic tablet functions like watching media, web-browsing, and reading.
-Techradar gave the Galaxy Tab S4 3.5 stars; The Verge gave it a 6.5 rating, and it has 4.5 stars on Amazon.
-Prices start at $649.
+Considered Samsung’s answer to the iPad Pro, the Galaxy Tab S8 is a solid option if you’re more familiar with the Android operating system.
+It comes with an S Pen and DeX Mode which integrates Microsoft 365 for a PC-style experience.
+The ultra-wide camera allows for filming 4K video and taking extra-sharp photos.
+With long battery life, USB-C charging, and an 11-inch screen, the Galaxy Tab S8 is best suited for users who want basic tablet functions like watching media, web browsing, and reading.
+PCMag gave the Galaxy Tab S8 3.5 stars; LaptopMag gave it a 4.0 rating, and it has 4.7 stars on Amazon.

 - S Pen included